ibivu/B4TM-Galaxy-2017/data/README.md

 # Instruction

-This folder contains all the input files you need to run the workflow.
-For how to use these data, please refer to [[1]](https://github.com/ibivu/B4TM-Galaxy-2017/blob/master/papers/metaModules.pdf).
+This folder contains all the input datasets you need to run the workflow.

+`edges.txt` is contains the edges that will be used as the input of Heinz (the tool at the end of the workflow).
+The rest are the datasets of dental caries (DC), which consist of supragingival plague samples from 36 individuals who had either a caries-positive (CP) or caries-negative (CN) oral health profile.

+For more details of these datasets, please refer to [[1]](https://github.com/ibivu/B4TM-Galaxy-2017/blob/master/papers/metaModules.pdf).